aspose-slides-cloud/aspose-slides-cloud-dotnet/README.md

 ![](https://img.shields.io/badge/api-v3.0-lightgrey) ![Nuget](https://img.shields.io/nuget/v/Aspose.slides-Cloud) ![Nuget](https://img.shields.io/nuget/dt/Aspose.slides-Cloud) [![GitHub license](https://img.shields.io/github/license/aspose-slides-cloud/aspose-slides-cloud-dotnet)](https://github.com/aspose-slides-cloud/aspose-slides-cloud-dotnet/blob/master/LICENSE)
-# Aspose.slides Cloud SDK for .NET
+# .NET REST API to Process Presentation in Cloud
 This repository contains Aspose.slides Cloud SDK for .NET source code.
-This SDK allows you to work with Aspose.slides Cloud REST APIs in your .NET applications.
+This SDK allows you to [process & manipulate PPT, PPTX, ODP, OTP](https://products.aspose.cloud/slides/net) using Aspose.slides Cloud REST APIs in your .NET applications.

-## Key Features
+## Presentation Processing Features
-* Conversion between various document-related formats (20+ formats supported), including PDF<->PowerPoint conversion
-* Download slides and shapes in various formats, including PDF and SVG
-* Merge and split PowerPoint presentations
-* Access PowerPoint presentation metadata and statistics
-* Find and replace
-* Full read & write access to Document Object Model, including slides, shapes, paragraphs, portions and many others
-* Support of Aspose.Storage API

-### New Features & Recent API Changes
-#### 20.12
+- Fetch presentation images in any of the supported file formats.
+- Copy the layout side or clone the master slide from the source presentation.
+- Process slides shapes, slides notes, placeholders, colors & font theme info.
+- Programmatically create a presentation from HTML & export it to various formats.
+- Merge multiple presentations or split the single presentation into multiple ones.
+- Extract and replace text from a specific slide or an entire presentation.

+## Read & Write Presentation Formats
+**Microsoft PowerPoint:** PPT, PPTX, PPS, PPSX, PPTM, PPSM, POTX, POTM **OpenOffice:** ODP, OTP, FODP

+## Save Presentation As
+**Fixed Layout:** PDF, PDF/A, XPS
+**Images:** JPEG, PNG, BMP, TIFF, SVG
+**Web:** HTML
+**Other:** SWF (export whole presentations)

+## Enhancements in Version 20.12
+- Updated the SDK to run with cloud image.
-* New property "HttpRequestTimeout" is added to SDK configuration.
-It allows to specify a custom timeout (in seconds) for HTTP requests made by the SDK.
+- **HttpRequestTimeout** property is added to SDK configuration.
+It allows specifying a custom timeout (in seconds) for **HTTP** requests made by the SDK.

-#### 20.10
+## Enhancements in Version 20.10
-* Removed ShapeType property from BaseShape class; replaced GeometryShapeType with ShapeType property for GeometryShape.
+* Removed ****ShapeType** property from BaseShape class; replaced **GeometryShapeType** with **ShapeType** property for **GeometryShape**.
-* Removed redundant ResourceUriElement class.
-All properties of ResourceUriElement type are changed to ResourceUri type.
+* Removed redundant **ResourceUriElement** class.
+All properties of **ResourceUriElement** type are changed to ResourceUri type.

-#### 20.9
+## Enhancements in Version 20.9
-* New GetSections, PutSections, PutSection, PostSection, PostSectionMove, DeleteSection, DeleteSections methods to add, update and delete presentation sections.
+* New **GetSections, PutSections, PutSection, PostSection, PostSectionMove, DeleteSection, DeleteSections** methods to add, update and delete presentation sections.
-* New PostslidesHeaderFooter, PostSlideHeaderFooter, GetSlideHeaderFooter, PostNotesSlideHeaderFooter, GetNotesSlideHeaderFooter methods to manage header/footer settings for slides.
+* New **PostslidesHeaderFooter, PostSlideHeaderFooter, GetSlideHeaderFooter, PostNotesSlideHeaderFooter, GetNotesSlideHeaderFooter** methods to manage header/footer settings for slides.
-* Replaced Categories for ParentCategories & Level properties in ChartCategory class to properly support Sunburst & Treeview charts.
+* Replaced Categories for **ParentCategories** & Level properties in **ChartCategory** class to properly support Sunburst & Treeview charts.

-#### 20.8
-* New PostChartCategory, PutChartCategory, DeleteChartCategory, PostChartDataPoint, PutChartDataPoint, DeleteChartDataPoint methods to add, update and delete categories & data points.
-Also, DataPoints property was added to ChartCategory class.
-* New DefaultRegularFont property in ExportOptions class.

 ## Licensing
 All Aspose.slides Cloud SDKs are licensed under MIT License.